ff4j/ff4j/README.md

 #Administr### ation Servlet
 As you have notice we can manage features through API but to update the features at runtime we need a GUI.
 The `AdministrationConsoleServlet` servlet has been provided as a GUI.

-_Please note that this servlet is embedded in a `JAR` (no css, no img, no js^).
-It's a single class which generates HTML code, there is no dependency to web framework whatsoever, simple `HTTPServlet`_
+_Please note that this servlet is embedded in a `JAR`.
+It's a single class which generates HTML code, there is no dependency to web framework whatsoever, simple `HTTPServlet`.
+BUT, to have a decent look'and feel you must add bootstrap files in your project (architetype is undercreation)

 <p align="center">
   <img src="https://raw.github.com/clun/ff4j/master/src/site/resources/images/screen1.png?raw=true" alt="console"/>